 What does Social SEO mean?

-Here are six uncomplicated Social SEO tips you can easily start implementing today:
+Here are five uncomplicated Social SEO tips you can easily start implementing today:

 1. Optimize your social media profiles

 The key to an SEO friendly social media profile is to be as descriptive as possible.
 Always fill out the ‘About’ or ‘Information’ sections of any social media platform.
 Use words or phrases that describe your business and are also terms individuals would use to search for your business.

 For example, to optimize your Facebook Page for local searches, it is very important to include your address, city, state, and zip.
 Always include links from your social channels back to your business’s website (and links from your website to your social channels).

 Insider Tip: The “Category” field is often overlooked on Facebook Pages but is important for Facebook mobile searches.
 Check to make sure your business is listed as the correct category while editing your basic information.

 To optimize your social content, always include some of the relevant search keywords you determined for your business in your Facebook updates, tweets, pin descriptions, etc. It’s important to remember to share content from your website or blog socially to give it an SEO boost too.
 Sharing new content on Twitter is especially important because it helps Google index it faster (indexing means Google adds this URL to their database).